Hamshhnar3245/Automate-Reddit-YouTube-videos--DIY-/readme.md

 I left some tips on how to do it with MacOS, but I haven't fully completed the project in this OS, so i'll say those are clues instead of tips.

+Here is a video on how I did it: https://youtu.be/vUBntX8b9qk?si=hqQYIFa1m0UKkTVu

 ## Getting Started

 If running code in MacOS, don't forget to install HomeBrew.